-Children who are up against, or very close to, an air bag when it inflates can be seriously injured or killed.
-This is true even if your vehicle has reduced-force frontal air bags.
-Air bags plus CAUTION: (Continued)

-lap-shoulder belts offer the best protection for adults, but not for young children and infants.
+Children who are up against, or very close to, any air bag when it inflates can be seriously injured or killed.
+This is true even though your vehicle has Next Generation frontal air bags.
+Air bags plus lap-shoulder belts offer the best protection for adults, but not for young children and infants.
 Neither the vehicle's safety belt system nor its air bag system is designed for them.
 Young children and infants need the protection that a child restraint system can provide.
 Always secure children properly in your vehicle.
 To read how, see the part of this manual called "Children" and see the caution labels on the sunvisors and the right front passenger's safety belt.